TheSharpFactory/samples/CONTRIBUTING.md

 One of the easiest ways to contribute is to participate in discussions on GitHub issues.
 You can also contribute by submitting pull requests with code changes.

 ## General feedback and discussions?

 Please start a discussion on the [TheSharpFactory/samples issue tracker](https://github.com/TheSharpFactory/samples/issues).

 ## Reporting security issues and bugs

-Security issues and bugs should be reported privately, via email, to the The Sharp Factory Response Center (TSFRC)  secure@thesharpfactory.com.
+Security issues and bugs should be reported privately, via email, to the The Sharp Factory Security Response Center (TSFSRC)  secure@thesharpfactory.com.
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 ## Other discussions

 Our team members also monitor several other discussion forums:

 * [Stack Overflow](https://stackoverflow.com/) with the [`sharp-factory`](https://stackoverflow.com/questions/tagged/sharp-factory), [`the-sharp-factory`](https://stackoverflow.com/questions/tagged/the-sharp-factory), or [`sharpfactory`](https://stackoverflow.com/questions/tagged/sharpfactory) tags.